Taylor Swift & Tom Hiddleston Throw Shapes At Selena Gomez Concert

 Taylor with Abigail, Matt and Tom at Selena's concert in Nashville just now. #RevivalTourNashville pic.twitter.com/4q2m21394a— Taylor Swift Updates (@TSwiftPR) June 22, 2016

-Swift could also be seen cozying up to Hiddleston after dancing with Abigail and country singer Kelsea Ballerini.
+Swift can also be seen cozying up to Hiddleston after dancing with Abigail and country singer Kelsea Ballerini.

 Taylor, Tom, Kelsea and Abigail during 'Hands to Myself' at Selena's concert tonight! #RevivalTourNashville pic.twitter.com/OWCgkiJ8Tp— Taylor Swift Updates (@TSwiftPR) June 22, 2016